Street rehabilitation project in Blue Island, Illinois.

 Projects include roads, sewers, sidewalks, community facilities

-$12 million invested from 2011 to 2018 to community organizations that help find solutions for those in need.
+Over $13 million invested since 2011 to community organizations that help find solutions for those in need.